typeofweb-org/typeofweb-discord-bot/README.md

 # Type of Web Discord Bot

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-12-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 ## Getting Started

 #### Prepare project

-Run `npm install` to install all dependencies
+Run `yarn` to install all dependencies

 _[Based on windows system]_

 If an error with Python occurs open the system console with admin privileges and type:

 ```
-npm --add-python-to-path='true' --debug install --global windows-build-tools
+yarn --add-python-to-path='true' --debug install --global windows-build-tools
 ```

-If that was the case run again `npm install` to install dependencies properly.
+If that was the case run again `yarn` to install dependencies properly.

 #### Setup environmental variables